Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: IOC Connections in the Graph Database

 \subsection{CVE Page Rank}

 Neo4j has a library called \emph{Graph Data Science} (GDS) which contains various graph algorithms that can be executed on a graph that is stored in Neo4j.
-These graphs algorithms could be useful for identifying patterns and clusters in this specific potential IoC graph database.
+These graphs algorithms could be useful for identifying patterns and clusters in this specific potential IOC graph database.
 As a simple example of how the structure of the graph yields node rankings based only on the reference to potential IOCs and vulnerability IDs, Table \ref{table:page_rank_CVE} details the top 11 highest ranked CVEs in the (undirected) graph database according to the PageRank algorithm.
 PageRank \cite{brin1998anatomy, gleich2015pagerank} is an algorithm, originally designed for search engine ranking, which can be applied to any network data structure to determine which nodes are the most influential and referenced (here a reference is simply an edge in the network).
 All parameters were set to default for the PageRank computation with the exception of \texttt{maxIterations} which was set to $300$ and \texttt{dampingFactor} which was set to $0.75$ instead of the typical $0.85$.
 The reasoning for selecting a smaller damping factor than what is typically used in search engines is that in this specific graph we are interested in potentially longer range influences on the relevance of nodes.

 The PageRank scores in Table \ref{table:page_rank_CVE} clearly show that the most referenced CVE nodes in the graph database are high impact and well known CVEs including the heartbleed, Log4j, and PrintNightmare vulnerabilities.
-The only two CVEs which are not currently in the CISA known exploited catalog are follow up CVEs to the Log4j vulnerability.
 All of these CVEs not only are high impact and typically rank high on CVSS scores, but they are also notable because of how widespread their discussion was throughout the various social media channels, in large part because of the wide user base of the software these vulnerabilities exploit, that this graph database is constructed from.